 The Haymarket is in the heart of the theatre district and just a few minutes’ walk from the Soho gay bars.
-Trafalgar Square and Covent Garden as well as the shops in Regent and Oxford Street are all within walking distance.
+Trafalgar Square and Covent Garden and the shops on Regent and Oxford Street are all within walking distance.

 Why this hotel?
 Great location in Soho.
 Stunning rooms.
 Fabulous service.
 Free WiFi.

 There is a good chance that even the most regular visitor to London will not have heard of Hazlitt’s.
-Comprised of a number of interconnecting historic Georgian houses just off Soho Square, most of the hotel’s business is from personal recommendation.
+Comprised of interconnecting historic Georgian houses just off Soho Square, most of the hotel’s business is from personal recommendation.